-All students graduating with a baccalaureate degree from Kent State University must have completed 39 semester hours of Liberal Education Requirements.
+All students graduating with a baccalaureate degree from Kent State University must have completed 36 semester hours of Liberal Education Requirements.
 These requirements are normally to be fulfilled within the first 60 semester hours of enrollment.
 These courses reflect Kent's Liberal Education Requirements as they are further specified by the nursing curriculum.
 These requirements are:

-I. Composition
+I. Compo osition

 ENG 10001, 10002, College English I, II

-II.
-Mathematics, Logic, and Foreign Languages 6
+П. Mathe matics, Logic and Foreign Languages6

-Select from the Liberal Education Requirements on page 76.
+Select from the Liberal Education Requirements on page 77.

 III.
-Humanities and Fine Arts
+Humar nities and Fine Arts9

-Select from the Liberal Education Requirements on pages 76-77.
+Select from the Liberal Education Requirements on page 78.

 IV.
 Social Sciences

-PSYC 11762, General Psychology
+PSYC 11762, General Psychology3

 SOC 12050, Intro. to Sociology

-One course
+One co purse

-selected from the Liberal Education Requirements on page 77
+selecte ed from the Liberal Education Requirements on pages 78

-٧. Basic Sciences
+۷. Basic Sciences

 CHEM 10050, Fundamentals of Chemistry

 Choose one from:

 10052, Introduction to Organic Chemistry (2)

-10054, Gen. and Elem.
-Organic Chemistry (5)
+10054, Gen. and Elem.Organic Chemistry (5)

-BSCI 20020, Biological Structure and Function 5
+BSCI 20020, Biological Structure and Function